-ICPA (Aust) implores the Federal Government to implement this recommendation in to ensure rural and remote children can access otherwise unattainable early learning services.
+ICPA (Aust) implores the Federal Government to implement this recommendation in the 2023-2024 Budget to ensure rural and remote children can access otherwise unattainable early learning services.

 That the upcoming Budget includes adequate and ongoing funding for mobile early learning services and early childhood education programs for rural and remote children and that funds be available for the creation of new services in geographically isolated areas where early learning services do not exist.